Alfresco/docs-alfresco/governance-services/community/using/easy-access-records.md

     **Declassification Schedule**

     Set a schedule for when the file will be declassified.
-These means when its classification level will be set to Unclassified.
+This means when its classification level will be set to Unclassified.
 You can enter a specific date for the declassification to take place, an event that means declassification should be considered, and exemptions for when declassification shouldn't take place.
 All of these are optional.

     >**Note:** Downgrade and declassification schedules are not automated.
 Any reclassification needs to be done manually.

 18. Click security marks to apply them to the item, and again to remove them.

-    You cannot use security marks you do not posses when classifying content, unless you also use a security mark you do posses from the same group.
+    You cannot use security marks you do not possess when classifying content, unless you also use a security mark you do possess from the same group.
 If you have a security mark from a security group 'any' then you can view and assign all other marks from that group.
-When using marks (either when Classifying Content or creating Instructions) that you don't posses, you must include a mark from the same group to avoid losing access to the content.
+When using marks (either when Classifying Content or creating Instructions) that you don't possess, you must include a mark from the same group to avoid losing access to the content.
 An error will appear if you attempt to create an instruction using only a mark you don't have, or have not included a mark from the same group.

 19. Click **Classify**.